Buckyball magnetic toys recalled, ending legal fight

 More than 2 million Buckyball toys and at least 200,000 Buckycubes, a similar cube-shaped magnet, have been sold in the United States, the CPSC has said.
 They were made in China.

-"Buckyball" also is used to refer to a molecule known as Buckminsterfullerene, named for architect and geodesic dome proponent Buckminster Fuller.
+"Buckyball" also is used to refer to a molecule known as Buckminsterfullerne, named for architect and geodesic dome proponent Buckminster Fuller.

+(The story is corrected to clarify identification of Zucker in paragraph 3.)

 (Reporting by Ian Simpson; Editing by Jonathan Oatis and Bill Trott)